 More recent studies in the past decade, however, have neither strongly supported nor opposed the effectiveness and application of trading strategies based on technical indicators.
 Instead, success and decision of technical trading is now considered to be adaptive and responsive to the market (or environment) – in accordance with the Adaptive Market Hypothesis (AMH) proposed by Andrew Lo in the early 2000s.
 Under this new paradigm, traditional models of modern financial economics can now coexist with behavioral models (Todea, Ulici & Silaghi, 2009; Todea, Zoicas-Ienciu & Filip, 2009).
 The AMH argues that investors are capable of optimal dynamic allocation and many behaviors previously seen as irrational and impractical can now be explained as adaptive and consistent with an evolutionary perspective, i.e., individuals are striven to adapt and respond to environment (market) using simple heuristics for enhancing, maximizing the chance of survival (profitability).
 Economic irrationality is therefore seen as basic instinct driven by evolutionary forces.
 The AMH can be seen as an alternative to EMH.
 This theory can be characterized as link between EMH and behavioral finance.
 There is an assumption that the dynamic of the financial market, the chance for arbitrage and the irrationality of investors all point to an unstable relationship between risk and returns.
 Therefore, Lo (2004) stated that investment strategies "wax and wane, performing well in certain environments and performing poorly in other environments".

-As a result, opposing and ambivalent attitudes on the performance and application of technical analyses can now be considered relative, depending on the time and the market which is being studied.
+As a result, opposing and ambivalent attitudes on the performance and application of technical analyses can now be considered relative, depending on the time and the market that is being studied.
 Nowadays, many investors would agree that success in technical trading rules largely depends on the conditions on the financial market, primarily (non)liquidity, and to a lesser extent macroeconomic (in)stability, including the ability to short-sell stocks (Taylor, 2014).
 Although the existing literature on this topic of technical analysis is still quite controversial, technical analysis is widely used and communicated in academic and professional circles.
 Many studies have been conducted to find optimization of trading strategies (Gehrig & Menkhoff, 2006; Menkhoff, 1997).
 For example, Moving Average Convergence Divergence (MACD) and Relative Strength Index (RSI) are two of the most popular technical indicators for developing trading strategy.
 They are found consistently effective in optimizing investors’ portfolio in the financial markets (Rosillo, de la Fuente & Brugos, 2013; Stankovic et al., 2015; Wu & Diao, 2015).
 In addition, trading strategies based on crossover signal generated by moving averages could significantly reduce investment risk and confirm trading signal (Anghel, 2013).